 Data loss prevention (DLP)

 The DLP layer is a configurable workflow gate.
-It runs whenever a workflow wants to validate input or output content against a defined policy — PII detection and masking, hallucination scoring, JSON validation, or regex match.
+It runs whenever a workflow wants to validate input or output content against a defined policy — organization-owned PII detection, hallucination scoring, JSON validation, or regex match.

 This page documents the Guardrails block and the four validation types it supports.